finom/rebloom/README.md

   ids = [1, 2, 3];
   constructor() {
     super();
-    this.loadUsers = m.loadUsers.bind(); // makes "this: Users" available at the function
+    this.loadUsers = m.loadUsers.bind(this); // makes "this: Users" context available at the function
   }
 }
 ```